-In the fovea localization task, we observed that the proposed solutions mostly transformed the localization task to segmentation, distance map regression, and object detection tasks.
-The corresponding ground truths were also converted into the corresponding forms.
-In the distance map regression and target segmentation tasks, common network frameworks such as U-Net and ResNet were mainly used.
-For object detection task, cheeron team utilized YOLO5, the latest version of the classic and effective YOLO series.
-It can be seen that the models in computer vision field is well applied to the medical image processing.
-In addition, the VUNO EYE TEAM considered vessel information into the network together, and the Pami-G team simultaneously processed the segmentation and localization of optic disc and fovea, all of which applied the clinical knowledge of the location correlation between optic disc, macula and blood vessels in the fundus.
-According to the fovea localization results, we can see that the MAI team using UDA stragegy, the VUNO EYE TEAM and Pami-G team that combined clinical knowledge, and the cheeron team that used the latest object detection framework achieved excellent results in this task.
-This indicates that the training strategy and network framework designed for specific medical tasks are helpful to improve the performance of the model.
-We also calculated the differences between the initial annotations, which were labeled by different specialists, and the ground truth of the fovea localization.
-The AED of the manual annotation result closest to the ground truth is 22.936 pixels, and the AED of the worst performance is 27.408 pixels.
-The average AED of the results of each annotator is 24.961 pixels.
-As we can see from Table~\ref{tab:results-localization}, only the 1st team MAI outperformed all the manually annotated results, and better than the best manually annotated results.
-This was mainly due to the fact that the localization task was harder than the segmentation task, so not all teams work well on the onsite dataset.
-Still, the performances of the VUNO EYE TEAM and cheeron teams can be close to the worst manual labeling result on the onsite dataset.
-This shows that it is hopeful for automatic localization methods to achieve similar results to manual annotation in the fovea localization task, which plays an important role in clinical observation of macular structure.
+\textit{Localization of fovea.} In this task, we observe that the proposed solutions mostly transform the localization task to segmentation, distance map or heatmap regression, and object detection tasks.
+The corresponding ground truths are also converted into the corresponding forms.
+In the distance map or heatmap regression and segmentation tasks, common network frameworks such as U-Net were mainly used.
+For the object detection task, cheeron team utilized YOLOv5, the latest version of the prominent YOLO series.
+It can be observed that the models typical of the computer vision field are successfully applied in the medical imaging domain.
+Similar to the segmentation task, we also calculated the differences between the manual annotations and the ground truth for the fovea localization.
+The AED of the manual annotation result ranged from 22.94 - 27.41 pixels.
+The average AED across the annotators is 24.96 pixels.
+As seen from Table~\ref{tab:results-localization}, only the 1st team MAI outperformed all the manually annotated results, and is hence better than the best human annotator.
+This is mainly due to the fact that the localization task is harder than the segmentation task.
+Still, the performances of the VUNO EYE TEAM and cheeron teams are close to the worst manual labelling result.
+This shows that it is possible for automated methods to achieve similar results to manual annotation in the fovea localization task, which plays an important role in the clinical analysis of macular region.